The Honeypot (Brooklyn Nine-Nine): Ratings

+Critical reviews

-"The Honeypot" received mostly positive reviews from critics.
+"The Honeypot" received positive reviews from critics.
 Kayla Kumari Upadhyaya of The A.V.
 Club gave the episode an "A−" rating, writing, "[The Honeypot] ends up being a pretty plot-driven episode, Jake and Holt working together to try to figure out if Holt’s droll new assistant was planted by the commissioner to seduce Holt and spy on him.
 All the comedy about Holt’s idea of what flirting looks like is hilarious.
 Holt’s rivalry with the commissioner has been a big part of this season, and the commissioner is a solid villain for the show, so it’s fun to watch Holt and Jake pull one over on him in the end.
 The fact that Holt borrows a bit of Jake’s line of thinking by studying spy movies is a nice little touch that plays into their unlikely but very heartfelt friendship."

 Upadhyay also wrote of the subplot, "What initially seems mostly like just a fun little subplot about the co-workers lighting their stuff on fire (when Marie Kondo-ing the office doesn’t work, Amy has to take more drastic measures) ends up landing in a surprisingly emotional place that centers another interpersonal relationship.
 Amy and Terry have a really sweet moment after he admits to her the real reason why he’s hanging on to unopened suspenders.
 He’s still feeling low about failing the lieutenant exam, and the suspenders represent that.
 'Some things are worth clinging to,' he says, transforming the subplot into something much more meaningful.
 This show always manages to bring a lot of heart to the table."